Via Gemito | Looking back at family shadows

 The novel, however, is not the narration of a group formed by members that love and care for each other.
 Starnone shows the reader a family that has to be one.
-It reflects the 1940s’ culture: a product of what needed to be done at the time to be considered in keeping with society.
+It reflects the 1940s culture: a product of what needed to be done to be considered in keeping with society.

 “Every reminiscence is already the first stage of a lie”

 Naples is in the background, like a vital character that moves the narrative as a puppet master.
-The setting becomes as important as the people who live in it.
+The setting becomes as crucial as the people who live in it.
 Starnone also plays with the title: gemito means “moan”, and the title represents more than the family’s address.
-It is Naples’ moan too, along with the frustration of men and women the lives in it, condemned to be just a tiny dot between the huge population settled in the city.
+It is Naples’ moan, along with the frustration of the lives of men and women, condemned to be just a tiny dot between the colossal population settled in the city.

 Looking back in anger at family shadows

-Via Gemito is not the only novel of Starnone that tries to deepen the remote shades of what there is behind a family.
+Via Gemito is not the only novel of Starnone that tries to deepen the remote shades of what is behind a family.
 In his short novel Ties, the writer analyses one type of bond that can keep together a group of people: revenge.
-This particular feeling is also common to another Neapolitan writer: Elena Ferrante.
-Her first novel L’Amore Molesto tells a story about the relationship between a daughter and her mother, digging in the dark past.
-In My Brilliant Friend‘s pages, she describes the difficulties of a couple of young girls forced to elbow their way between the tiny alleys of the city, but also between the hardness of being women in the Naples of the ’50s.
+This particular feeling is also familiar to another Neapolitan writer: Elena Ferrante.
+Her first novel L’Amore Molesto tells a story about the relationship between a daughter and her mother, digging into the dark past.
+In My Brilliant Friend, she describes the difficulties of a couple of young girls forced to elbow their way between the tiny alleys of the city, but also between the hardness of being women in Naples in the ’50s.
 Both Ferrante and Starnone focus on the evil that can come from an expected source of love, the family, showing what can be hidden behind the curtains.

 Different address, same story

 Via Gemito manages to talk about toxic balances typical of families.
-But most of all, it tries to eviscerate the need of being the exception in a world of nullity.
+But most of all, it tries to eviscerate the need to be the exception in a world of nullity.